 To access the menu for a particular form, select its icon.
 Numbers in the corner of a survey's icon indicate unfinished or unsent results.
 If one has unfinished draft entries, the number of them will be listed in an orange circle, while the surveys queued to be sent later are numbered in a green circle.
 If a survey has inbox editing enabled, the amount of downloaded surveys in the inbox are numbered in a blue circle.

-Us the Menu at the upper-right to access the Download Surveys page, sign in with your ArcGIS organizational account, or view settings.
+Use the Menu button at the upper-right to access the Download Surveys page, sign in with your ArcGIS organizational account, or view settings.

 On the Download Surveys page, all surveys currently available to your account are listed alphabetically.
 In the following screen shot, the bottom survey has been downloaded, evidenced by Download being replaced by Refresh .

-To download a new survey, press either Download or the survey name.
+To download a new survey, select either Download or the survey name.
 Choosing Refresh on a downloaded survey will replace the locally saved survey with the latest update.
-You can also open a downloaded survey directly from this page by pressing the survey name.
+You can also open a downloaded survey directly from this page by selecting the survey name.

 The survey contents page can be accessed by selecting a survey from My Surveys.
 Here, you can start collecting new data or access previously collected surveys.